Best Genshin Impact 4.0 characters: Tier list (August 2023)

 You can also use Ayaka in Melt-based teams with Xiangling.
-For best results, use an Anemo support like Sucrose, Venti, or Kazuha who increases the damage through Elemental Mastery.
+For best results, use an Anemo support like Sucrose, Venti, or Kazuha who increase the damage through Elemental Mastery.

 The Electro Archon Raiden Shogun is the best Electro character in Genshin Impact for many reasons.
 She can provide the team with off-field Electro damage through her skill and the Elemental Burst is what really makes her overpowered.

 With the Burst, she unleashes explosive amounts of Electro damage (based on ER) and generates enough energy to activate the Elemental bursts of all the characters in the party.

 Raiden Shogun can be a part of many team compositions.
 Some use her as a burst DPS and battery while others make teams where the Archon is the main DPS and other characters buff her damage.

 Getting Xiangling for free through the Spiral Abyss in Genshin Impact feels like a cheat code.
 This four-star Pyro Polearm user is absolutely brilliant if you’re looking for a sub-DPS/DPS.
 While the Elemental Skill isn’t too great (Guoba is adorable, though), the Elemental Burst is all about dealing enormous amounts of Pyro AoE damage for a long time.

 You can easily get constellations for Xiangling and she gets significantly better with them.
 Melt and Vaporize team comps are where this character really showcases her damage-dealing abilities.